6-Day French wine tour: Champagne, Bordeaux, Loire Valley

 Arrival in Paris

 Back in Paris and there’s so much to do!
 There’s a lot more to Paris than the Louvre and the Eiffel Tower (though you don't want to miss them!).
-If you need some ideas, check out our guide of some of the best things to do in Paris.
-Total trip time from Tours to Paris with stops: 5 hours and 52 minutes.
+If you need some ideas, check out our guide to some of the best things to do in Paris.

 Previous